-- Better education and awareness training: to identify it and the nature of the risk - Incentivisation: to deter and design-out potential facilitation - Cultural approach: to speak-up and not turn away - Consequences: to pursue and prosecute What action did you take after experiencing a fraud incident?\
+- Better education and awareness training: to identify it and the nature of the risk - Incentivisation: to deter and design-out potential facilitation - Cultural approach: to speak-up and not turn away - Consequences: to pursue and prosecute

-Reporting to Law Enforcement HR/Disciplinary (including withholding benefits) Updating compliance/risk policies Reporting to HMRC (or other Gov agencies) Private prosecution Reporting to a Regulator Civil action (suing the individual or 3rd party) Claiming on an insurance policy Prefer not to say Other, please specify \Those who have had to take action within the last 5 years as the result of an employee's (or contractor's) involvement (or suspected involvement) in fraud 4 House of Commons Committee Special Report, Fraud and the Justice System: Government Response to the Committee's Fourth Report of Session 2022-23, published 11th January 2023 What do you currently have in place to combat fraud?
+What do you currently have in place to combat fraud?

+Training for staff

+Anti-fraud policies

+Insurance

+Strong anti-fraud culture

+Training for Board/Senior Management

+Third party consultants

+Membership of fraud advisory groups

+Dedicated fraud prevention role

+Nothing

-" Given the potential short timeline between the law having been passed and Government guidance being issued, I would urge companies in scope to vet current procedures and identify gaps now.
-Making a start, knowing your risk, ahead of what might be a lengthy roll out of updated policies.
-James Gliddon, Partner, Head of Banking & Lender Disputes Smaller companies - the threat of fraud looms large 53% of companies with 50-249 employees have had to act on insider fraud in the last year, compared to 45% overall.
+53% of companies with 50-249 employees have had to act on insider fraud in the last year, compared to 45% overall.
 Smaller companies (those with 1-9 employees) have a much lower incidence rate at 20%.

 Currently, only large organisations are within the scope of the Failure to Prevent offence, leaving small and medium sizes enterprises (SMEs) not similarly being encouraged to adopt reasonable fraud prevention policies.
 Or worse, they will become an easy target for more fraud activity.
 This prompts concerns that the UK's new Fraud Strategy is not as strong as it could be and, instead, could result in a patchwork quilt of policy measures.

 In early drafts of the Bill, SMEs below specific financial or employee-related thresholds were included, which would have provided for a uniform and consistent approach - leaving no room for doubt as to what was required.
 However, on 25th August 2023, the Government firmly committed to the original drafting.
 As such the Offence only applies to 'Large Organisations' who meet at least two of the following criteria: more than 250 employees, more than £36 million turnover and/or more than £18 million in total assets.

 This leaves swathes of organisations uncertain as to what they should be doing to contribute to the fight against fraud, and how they can avoid being caught by this new criminal offence or falling below best practice.
 Whilst SMEs may fall outside the scope of the Failure to Prevent offence, all responsible organisations need clarity on the expected steps to take to prevent and respond to fraud.

 Our figures suggest that medium-sized companies are squeezed into a tight spot where risk is high, but their fraud prevention measures are weak (and in some cases non-existent).

 Smaller companies find it easier to control fraud given fewer employees and simpler structures.

-No sector is immune to fraud The Act is designed to target all sectors, yet according to our data the level of awareness of the new law varies.
-The types of fraud risks and responsive actions also differ markedly sector by sector. " Companies should undertake a fraud risk assessment that considers their operating environment and set a proportionate fraud prevention strategy that drives a collective responsibility.
-Steven Richards, Partner and Head of Fraud Tailor your fraud prevention strategy to close down risk Before the Failure to Prevent offence bites, the Government is required to publish guidance to assist organisations to understand their responsibilities.
-Whilst this will be helpful, it is unlikely to be anything other than broad and non-sector specific.
-Our survey points to a lack of clarity or consistency as to how fraud prevention and response measures (i.e. those the Act expects organisations to adopt) are being adopted already.
-It is not surprising that awareness of the measures contained within the Act is highest amongst the heavily regulated banking and financial services respondents: at 72%.
-We expect any guidance to be issued will need to ensure integration with existing financial crime and AML processes.
-Given the findings of our research, we believe that the voice of other sectors is missing.
-Non-regulated companies need to be able to evaluate their own risk profile relative to their sector and adapt their counterfraud measures accordingly.
-Fraud threats and responses vary by sector Who had the highest fraud incidence rate in the last year?
+No sector is immune to fraud

+The Act is designed to target all sectors, yet according to our data the level of awareness of the new law varies.
+The types of fraud risks and responsive actions also differ markedly sector by sector.

+Companies should undertake a fraud risk assessment that considers their operating environment and set a proportionate fraud prevention strategy that drives a collective responsibility.

+Fraud threats and responses vary by sector

+Who had the highest fraud incidence rate in the last year?

-Energy, Banking & Financial Services and IT companies What was the number one employee/ contractor related fraud in the last 5 years?
-Falsifying accounts or records Which sector is least aware of the 'Failure to Prevent' offence?
+Energy, Banking & Financial Services and IT companies

+What was the number one employee/contractor related fraud in the last 5 years?

+Falsifying accounts or records

+Which sector is least aware of the 'Failure to Prevent' offence?

 Retailers: 40% of respondents are aware compared to 61% overall.
 This sector is also the least likely to have fraud prevention procedures in place.

 Which companies are most likely to have fraud related training and anti-fraud policies in place?
-Manufacturing We can provide you with survey data specific to your sector, allowing you to evaluate the most relevant risks to your business.

-of respondents believe that their sector is vulnerable to fraud, yet 80% worry that their own business is at risk.
+Manufacturing of respondents believe that their sector is vulnerable to fraud, yet 80% worry that their own business is at risk.